Vintage French chromolithograph of a confectionery in...

 - 1 kg is about 2.2 pounds.

-Set of 8 French bills of exchange of a shoe factory from 1950s with tax stamps and rubber-stamps.
+8 French bills of exchange from 1960s with tax stamps.

 These bills of exchange are financial instruments for loans between companies.
 Before the massive arrival of computers, these exchanges were carried out by hand as shown by these documents.